howtographql/howtographql/content/frontend/react-urql/4-routing.md

 After the mutation was performed, `react-router` will now navigate back to the `LinkList` component that's accessible on the root route: `/`.

-> **Note**: The `LinkList` won't display the newly created `Link` after we're redirecting to it.For now you can simply refresh to see the changes made.
-We'll see how to update the data after the mutation is being triggered in a future chapter!
+> **Note**: The `LinkList` won't display the newly created `Link` after the app redirects to it.
+For now you can simply refresh to see the changes made.
+You'll learn how to update the data after the mutation is being triggered in a future chapter!